S1.E5.Shoe_Horn

 “Uh-huh.
 And mean and selfish.
 But nonetheless a great, iconic character.”

-“Whoa, Jace.
-You got some sharp critical thinking skills.
-But not everything in a kid’s show is going to make sense or needs to be thought about.
-If you’re still a youthful lad yourself and you’re already thinking about stuff like that… I dunno, bud.
-You might grow up trying to look behind the curtain of everything.”
+“You got some sharp critical thinking skills, Jace.
+But it’s easy to overanalyze kid shows; not everything has to make sense or needs to be thought about.
+If you’re still a youthful lad yourself and already thinking about stuff like that… I dunno, bud.
+You might grow up always trying to look behind the curtain of artistic expression.”

 “Is that bad?”